miayokka0926/Rameneat/README.md

 This is project is to build a web app which server for vending car's owner and customer.
 By developing the fron end for displaying and back end for storing the vendor's and customer's and snacks' information, we could easily extract and accept the request made by customer and owner (for example, for customer to order snacks from the provided menu list and for owner to receive the customer's order's information to prepare the meal).
 All the images are found in unsplash.com by copying the image url address and store for each snacks.
 All information of snacks are pre-set and store in mongoDB collection "snacks".
 Similarlly, the vnedor's information are pre-set and store in mongoDB as all the van owner are pre-listed by the developer in this project's requirement.

 ## This is a brief explaination os deliverable 4
-The first page ask you to choose your identity and process to the next page.
+The first page ask you to choose your identity.

-#### If you are a customer but do not want to log in:
-click 'Customer', then 'skip', you will be able to see vendors near you and their menu, but you are not able to submit order.
+If you are a customer but do not want to log in: click 'Customer', then 'skip', you will be able to see vendors near you and their menu, but you are not able to submit order.
 There is a 'login' button on the top right of the page, that will direct you to login at anytime.

-#### If your are a non-registered customer but want to log in:
+If your are a non-registered customer but want to log in:
 Click 'Customer', then'sign up', submit your form and log in.

-#### If you are a registered customer and want to log in:
+If you are a registered customer and want to log in:
 Click 'Customer', then fillin your email and password, and log in.

-Then, in ../customer:
+#### Then, in ../customer:
 you are able to:
 1. find the five nearest vendor by clicking the drop-downs, or you can find vendors on map.
 2. Click on any vendor to submit an order.